Pflugerville ISD discusses updated plans on possible school closures, rezoning

 This plan for the high school would relieve the overcrowding issue that the campuses experience, according to Pflugerville ISD.
 It would also rezone the areas in such a way that would allow the district to be a 5A UIL District.

-Hendrickson High School boundaries would stay the same, however, parts of Weiss High School's boundary would be rezoned to Connally and Pflugerville high school boundaries.
+Hendrickson High School's boundaries would stay the same, however parts of Weiss High School's boundary would be rezoned to Connally and Pflugerville high schools' boundaries.